- In Paladin, from the main menu, select File > Setup.

-- Scroll to the Email Options section, and then enter information in the following boxes:
+- In the Email Options pane, and then enter information in the following boxes:

 |Emails will be sent from this email address, and replies will be sent to it.
 This includes statements and purchase receipts.|